-

 Partial Unemployment Benefits: Eligibility, Amounts, Duration, and Filing

-Unemployment benefits are available to employees who are out of work temporarily, through no fault of their own.
+Unemployment is available to employees who are out of work temporarily, through no fault of their own.
 Most people who collect unemployment have lost their jobs.
-However, you may be eligible for benefits even if you are still working, if your hours or pay have been cut or you have been forced to take a part-time position and you can't get additional work.
+However, you may be eligible for benefits even if you are still working,

 -